 And two hours from shore, I asked Bonnie and Bartlett to bring our whole flotilla, 44 people, in a semi-circle.
 I had tremendous lacerations all on the inside of the mouth from the mask and the sudden sea exposure and so it wasn’t easy talking for me.

 But I said to them, “I guess I’m going to stumble up on that beach pretty soon.
 And somebody’s gonna take my picture.
 But don’t you ever forget my team, because I will never forget you.
 We did this together.
 We made history together.

 Diana got weepy during that last bit, or at least she sounded that way.
 Her voice deepened, becoming almost a bray.
 Many good people had dedicated months, years, even decades to help the greatest marathon swimmer on earth succeed.
 Diana wanted us to know that such devotion moved her to tears.

-Thankfully, her aquatic thank you speech remains extant.
+Thankfully, her speech remains extant.
 Here’s Diana after 50 hours of ostensible swimming: